Nice: Eight guilty over the deadly Bastille Day lorry attack

 - Published

-Eight people have been found guilty over the July 2016 lorry attack in the southern French city of Nice in which 86 people were killed.
+All eight defendants have been found guilty over the July 2016 lorry attack in the southern French city of Nice in which 86 people were killed.

-The defendants were sentenced by a special court in Paris to jail terms ranging from two to 18 years.
+Seven men and a woman were sentenced by a special court in Paris to jail terms ranging from two to 18 years.

 Three were convicted of association with a terrorist, while five others were found guilty of supplying weapons.

-The attacker himself was shot dead after driving a lorry into crowds celebrating Bastille Day.
+The attacker, Mohamed Lahouaiej-Bouhlel, was shot dead after driving a lorry into crowds on Bastille Day.

-On 14 July 2016, Mohamed Lahouaiej-Bouhlel ploughed through a crowd of some 30,000 people who had been enjoying a fireworks display for France's national day.
+The 31-year-old Tunisian ploughed through a crowd of some 30,000 people who had been enjoying a fireworks display for France's national day on 14 July.

-Careering through the coastal city's seafront boulevard Promenade des Anglais for more than 2km (1.2 miles), the 31-year-old's victims included 15 children.
-Hundreds of people were injured in the massacre.
+Careering through the coastal city's seafront boulevard Promenade des Anglais for more than 2km (1.2 miles), Lahouaiej-Bouhlel's victims included 15 children.

+Hundreds of people were injured in the massacre - one of the worst attacks in Europe in recent years.

 The verdicts were announced on Tuesday, following a lengthy trial at the special courtroom in the French capital.

-Mohamed Ghraieb and Chokri Chafroud, who were both friends of the killer, were given 18 years in jail.
-Ghraieb had denied helping him rent the truck used in the attack while Chafroud was convicted of providing the weapon.
+Mohamed Ghraieb and Chokri Chafroud, both Tunisian nationals who were friends of the killer, were handed the heaviest sentences of 18 years in jail.
+The two men had denied any wrongdoing.

+Ramzi Arefa, another defendant, was sentenced to 12 years in prison for providing weapons to the attacker.

+The three men had received texts and Facebook messages from the killer in the run-up to the attack.
+None was charged with being part of the conspiracy, but the court ruled that they did know in a general way of the attacker's terrorist inclinations.

 The Islamic State (IS) militant group claimed responsibility for the attack, but French investigators never found any proof that Lahouaiej-Bouhlel had links with them.

+The two-month trial was a chance for survivors and families of victims to testify about their memories of a night which has left deep scars on the city of Nice, the BBC's Hugh Schofield in Paris reports.

-The Nice trial took place at the historic Palais de Justice in the same purpose-built courtroom that hosted the hearings for the November 2015 Paris attacks in which 130 people died - the worst peace-time attack France has ever seen.
+The trial took place at the historic Palais de Justice in Paris, in the same purpose-built courtroom that hosted the hearings for the November 2015 Paris attacks in which 130 people died - the worst peace-time attack France has ever seen.